 This popular accommodation app has taken the gay travel world by storm and is highly recommended.
 Not only can you save money on a place to stay but you can meet a local who will inform you about all the best places to visit.
 And you might make a friend for life!

 Learning a little of the lingo before you visit somewhere makes your experience more authentic and enjoyable.
 The Duo Lingo app makes picking up the basics incredibly simple with its game-style functionality.

-The world’s most reliable current converter is bound to come in useful when you’re travelling in far flung destinations.
+The world’s most reliable current converter is bound to come in useful when you’re travelling in far-flung destinations.
 It also works offline, so unless something catastrophic has happened since the last time you were online you can still access a recent conversion.

 This handy app takes correlates all the information from your diary and email and produces a digital itinerary.
-It takes everything from your pre-booked taxi to you flight details and presents it to you in a neat and coordinated fashion.
+It takes everything from your pre-booked taxi to your flight details and presents it to you in a neat and coordinated fashion.
 We love it!